Annual Enrollment Period

 Also known as Medigap, supplemental coverage that you can purchase from private insurance companies for a monthly premium to help pay for Medicare-approved services, including deductibles, copays, and coinsurance, that Original Medicare does not.

-Original Medicare describes the federal fee-for-service health insurance program administered by the Centers for Medicare and Medicaid Services(CMS).
-It combines Part A (hospital insurance) and Part B (medical insurance) and benefits those who are 65 or older, as well as people with end-stage renal disease (ESRD), amyotrophic lateral sclerosis (ALS), and some younger people with disabilities.
-Every contracted service has a pre-approved amount that Medicare pays, after which you pay your share.
+Original Medicare describes the federal fee-for-service health insurance program administered by the CCMS.
+It combines Part A (hospital insurance) and Part B (medical insurance) and benefits those who are 65 or older as well as people with ESRD, amyotrophic lateral sclerosis (Lou Gehrig’s disease or ALS), and some younger people with disabilities.
+Every contracted service has a preapproved amount that Medicare pays, after which you pay your share.

-A type of health plan that allows you to pay a lower cost for using physicians, hospitals, and providers that are in-network but permit youo use out-of-network providers at an additional cost.
+A preferred provider organization (PPO) allows you to pay a lower cost for using physicians, hospitals, and providers that are in-network but permit you to use out-of-network providers at an additional cost.

 The monthly fee that you pay to your insurance company, health care plan, or to Medicare for your coverage.

-Health care to prevent illness or detect illness at an early stage, when treatment is likely to work best (for example, preventive services include Pap tests, flu shots, and screening mammograms).
+Health care to prevent illness or detect illness at an early stage, when treatment is likely to work best, such as preventive services include Pap tests, flu shots, and screening mammograms).

-The doctor you see first for most health problems.
-He or she makes sure you get the care you need to keep you healthy.
-He or she also may talk with other doctors and health care providers about your care and refer you to them.
+The primary care physician (PCP) is the doctor you see first for most health problems.
+They make sure you get the care you need to keep you healthy.
+They also may talk with other doctors and health care providers about your care and refer you to them.
 In many Medicare Advantage Plans, you must see your primary care doctor before you see any other health care provider.

-A type of health coverage available as a Medicare Advantage plan that permits you to seek service from any physician or facility that agrees to your plan’s payment terms and agrees to provide treatment.
+A Private Fee-for-Service (PFFS) plan is a Medicare Advantage plan that permits you to seek service from any physician or facility that agrees to your plan’s payment terms and agrees to provide treatment.
 The amount that you pay for service is detailed within your plan documents.

-A written order required by some Medicare Advantage health plans for medical services not provided by your primary care physician.
-A referral, obtained directly from your primary care physician, is usually required to have your health plan pay for a visit to a specialist or for services such as a vision examination.
+A written order required by some Medicare Advantage health plans for medical services not provided by your PCP.
+A referral, obtained directly from your PCP, is usually required to have your health plan pay for a visit to a specialist or for services, such as a vision examination.

 Special Enrollment Period for Part B

-The special enrollment period (SEP) for Part B provides the opportunity to enroll in Medicare Part B if you did not enroll during your Initial Enrollment Period because you had group health coverage provided by an employer or union, or volunteered internationally for at least 12 months with a qualified service.
+The Special Enrollment Period (SEP) for Part B provides the opportunity to enroll in Medicare Part B if you did not enroll during your IEP because you had group health coverage provided by an employer or union or volunteered internationally for at least 12 months with a qualified service.
 Employer health plan coverage must be based on your current employment or the current employment of a spouse or family member at the time you first became eligible for Medicare.
-Coverage must remain continuous with no more than eight consecutive months of lapses from first becoming eligible for Medicare until Medicare enrollment during the SEP; neither COBRA or retirement coverage qualifies.
+Coverage must remain continuous with no more than eight consecutive months of lapses from first becoming eligible for Medicare until Medicare enrollment during the SEP.
+However, neither COBRA nor retirement coverage qualifies.

-This special enrollment period lasts for eight months after termination of your employment or loss of employer coverage.
+This SEP lasts for eight months after termination of your employment or loss of employer coverage.
 However, you can enroll in Medicare Part B at any time you are still covered by a qualified plan based on your current employment.